-Affidavit or Sworn Declaration
+4.3 Affidavit or Sworn Declaration

-to ensure that all informati on has been submitted.
+As part of the Program app to ensure that all informati ication requirements, an affidavit or sworn declaration is required n has been submitted.

-Ι, of the
+I, of the

-in the

-make oath and say (or sole mnly declare) that I am (please indicate one):
+make oath and say (or sole nnly declare) that I am (please indicate one):

 □owner ☐ an agent of the owner

-\square an officer of the owner $\ \square$ an officer or employee of the agent of the owner
+☐ an officer of the owner $\hfill\Box$ an officer or employee of the agent of the owner

-exhibits attached hereto a s contained herewith and statements contained in all of the re true, and I make this solemn declaration conscientiously knowing that it is of the same force and effect as if made under canada Evidence Act.
+attached hereto are true, a contained herewith and statements contained in all of the exhibits ad I make this solemn declaration conscientiously believing it to be of the same force and effect as if made under oath, and by virtue

-Sworn (or declared before me)
+Sworn (or declared before ne)

 at the

 in the

 thisday of , 20

-Signature of a Commission Owners Authorization er Signature of Declarant
+Signature of a Commission r Signature of Declarant

+Owners Authorization

 following authorization.
-If ent from the Agent/Applicant, the owner(s) must complete the there is more than one owner, a separate authorization from each required.
+If nt from the Agent/Applicant, the owner(s) must complete the here is more than one owner, a separate authorization from each required.
 Attach an additional page(s) in the same format as this

 l,

-being the registered owner r of the subject land hereby authorize
+being the registered owner of the subject land hereby authorize

 to prepare and submit this application to the Regional Municipality of York.

 Signature of Owner Date